rodrigo-moreno/dnd_music/Readme.md

 ## Model

-The model.py file contains the model's definition along with all its components.
+The model.py file contains the model's definition along with all its components and the Diffusion processes.

 ## Model Training

 The model can be trained by running the training.py script with a complete dataset of spectrograms.
 The logs will be saved using Weights and Biases.
-The diffusion.py script contains sampling tools for the forward and reverse diffusion process.

 ## Testing

 The performance can be assessed after training by running the generate.py script, the test will generate some audio samples that will be saved in the test_results/generated_wav directory along with spectrograms in the test_results/generated_image directory.
 The test will also run the user interface.
-Due to some NaN values possibly appearing in the generated samples, we use the interpolate.py script to tackle this issue and fix the values.

 ## GUI